-It’s more than a coffee house – it’s a center for culture and music.
+It’s much more than a coffeehouse – it’s a center for culture and music.
 Caffe Lena, under construction for the past six months, has seen legends like Bob Dylan, Ani DiFranco, Arlo Guthrie, Joan Baez, Don McLean, and many others perform since its opening day in 1960.

-Fortunately for local music lovers, Caffe Lena is set to reopen this week!
-Here are the details of what’s new and improved at the oldest continuous running coffeehouse in the country.
+Fortunately for local music lovers of folk, jazz, bluegrass, and acoustic pop, Caffe Lena is set to reopen this week!
+Here are the details of what’s new and improved at this intimate performance venue that is widely known as the longest continuously operating folk music venue in the country.

 In January of 2016, Caffe Lena announced its capital campaign and partnership with Bonacio Construction for a $2 million renovation program.
 Construction began in June to expand and improve upon the coffee shop.